1. Rivers

 • The future cruise voucher can be used on any new Viking cruise and will be applied at booking and must be redeemed by the expiration date prior to final payment.

-• The future cruise voucher has no cash value and will be applied as a ’Booking Discount’.
+• The future cruise voucher has no value in cash and will be applied as a ’Booking Discount’.

 • Once the voucher is redeemed, it cannot be re‐issued or used towards another cruise, and any unused balance of the voucher is lost and has no cash value.